 and provide a copy of your marriage certificate.

-policies, and/or jointly owned property (including a mortgage or auto
+- Jointly owned property (including a mortgage or auto leases

 Our team can help you prepare your application materials and ensure that

 you submit a sufficient level of evidence.
 We can also help you respond

 to any additional Requests for Evidence sent by USCIS.
 Once any RFEs have